What is Behavior Triggered Email Marketing?

-Behaviour triggered emails shouldn’t be confused with drip feed campaigns.
-Although the latter is a type of automated email marketing, this series of emails follow a specific order during a specific timeline regardless of a prospect’s behaviour.
-On the other hand, behaviour triggered emails are crafted around the idea that since every prospect is engaging in a different way, they must be approached differently.
+Behavior triggered emails shouldn’t be confused with drip feed campaigns.
+Although the latter is a type of automated email marketing, this series of emails follow a specific order during a specific timeline regardless of a prospect’s behavior.
+On the other hand, behavior triggered emails are crafted around the idea that since every prospect is engaging in a different way, they must be approached differently.

 If a customer does ABC, then the XYZ email is sent.
 Although this concept is inherently simple, it can quickly become complex depending on the scenarios to which you want to assign an email.
 Here are a few examples, in no particular order.